 MARGO COMPAGNE, BOARD MEMBER

 Margo has thirty-five years of Human Resources experience mostly in the healthcare sector including psychiatric and chemical dependency hospitals in NH and MA.
-She brings a diversified experience in planning, implementation, and coordination of programs in Human Resources.
+She brings diversified experience in planning, implementation, and coordination of programs in Human Resources.
 She has recently served six years on the Board of Manchester Mental Health.
 She is currently on the Board of Triangle Credit Union.
 Margo is currently and has been a CASA/GAL volunteer for the past five years serving the Manchester and Nashua court systems.
 Margo retired five years ago from Catholic Medical Center and has championed the cause of mental health and drug addiction as her way to give back.
 She currently resides in Exeter, NH but prior to that lived thirty-two years in Litchfield, NH and is very dedicated to the Manchester area.

-JOSEPH GRAHAM, BOARD MEMBER
+RUSS OUELLETTE, BOARD MEMBER

-SANDRA PASCUCCI, BOARD MEMBER
+JASON SNOOK, BOARD MEMBER